Proton VPN Review 2023

 Pricing

-Proton VPN's prices have recently been lowered, increasing the VPN's overall value.
+Proton VPN's pricing has recently been lowered, increasing the VPN's overall value.
 It's now much more competitive, giving you plenty of subscription options.
 Our Score: 9/10

 If you're looking for an affordable VPN for a short time or a long time, you might want to consider Proton VPN.
 This service has recently updated its plans and prices to make them more affordable and accessible to users.
 Here's everything you should know about Proton VPN's plans and prices.